squidarth/squidarth.github.io/_posts/2018-05-30-rust-borrowing-and-ownership.md

 Alright, this seems reasonable, why is the compiler complaining to us?

-The catch with functions that return references to other objects is that if the objects that are being referenced go out of scope and are deallocated, then reading from our reference will result in invalid memory reads.
+The catch with functions that return references to other objects is that if the objects that are being referenced go out of scope or are deallocated, then reading from our reference will result in invalid memory reads.

 ## Introducing "lifetime parameters"